Carb Loading Before a Marathon: How to Nail Your Nutrition

 Your body’s primary source of fuel for running comes from carbohydrates which are stored as glycogen in the body.
 The trouble is this source is limited to about 120 minutes of exercise.
-Runners who run long distances such as a marathon or half marathon need to carbo load to maximize their fuel stores to run longer.
+Runners who run long distances such as a marathon or half marathon need to carb load to maximize their fuel stores to run longer.
 Learn how below from registered dietitian Amy Stephens.

-Woman eating pasta.
+Woman eating pasta.Pin

-There is a science-backed way to improve your performance by doing nothing related to running.
-What is it?
-Carb loading for a marathon or half marathon!
 What you eat the days leading up to your marathon or half-marathon has the power to make or break your race.
 What you put in your tummy in those final hours to support or undo the months of training you’ve accomplished.

-So, let’s nail how to carb-load for a marathon or half marathon!
+So, let’s nail how to carb load for a marathon or half marathon!

 Pretty much every marathon runner has experienced hitting the wall aka bonking—when your body runs out of energy to keep running at a faster pace.
 It’s hard to keep moving forward, even at an easy pace.